Celebrating building materials and products that go beyond sustainable

 This is the essence of “Climate Positive.”

-Composite wood panels are made with the waste from other woodworking processes.
+Composite wood panels are made with the waste from other woodworking processes

-They’re made from a combination of: the parts of trees that are not large enough, or of high enough quality, for solid wood components; waste wood from sawmills and furniture operations that would otherwise be landfilled or burned; and low-value, fast-growing trees.
+Products like particleboard and MDF begin life as recycled materials.
+They’re made from a combination of small or lower‑grade parts of trees that aren’t suitable for solid wood components; waste wood from sawmills and furniture operations that would otherwise be landfilled or burned; and low‑value, fast‑growing trees.

 Before composite wood panels, we were only able to use about half of a harvested tree.
-The rest was burned or left to decompose, rapidly returning all that stored carbon to the atmosphere.
+The rest was burned or left to decompose, returning all that stored carbon to the atmosphere.

-Products like particleboard and MDF now allow us to use over 99% of every harvested tree.
+Materials like particleboard and MDF now allow us to use over 99% of every harvested tree.

 Like solid wood, composite wood panels are 50% naturally captured carbon by weight.
 This means an 80-lb. sheet of particleboard is storing about 40 lbs. of naturally captured carbon.
-LCAs show that a cubic meter of composite wood has a carbon footprint of NEGATIVE 780 kgs.
-(1,720 lbs.!) of CO2e.
-Learn more

-Durable finishes and decorative surfaces extend the life of wood materials.
+Durable finishes and decorative surfaces extend the life of wood materials

 Extending the useful life – and the length of carbon sequestration – of wood and wood-based products requires surfacing them with durable finishes, coatings, or laminates.